We're open from 8:00AM to 12:00PM Pacific Time, Mon-Fri

 Sunlight and micro-organisms break down methoprene rapidly in soil, water, and on plants.
 In soil, about half of the original amount is gone within 10-14 days.
 In water, it takes 1-28 days for methoprene residue to break down by half, depending on the availability of sunlight.
 When methoprene is formulated in a briquette, pellet, or granule, the release is slowed.
 Methoprene’s full breakdown when released as a briquette has been reported up to 18 months.

-Methoprene is moderately toxic to some fish (rainbow trout), and highly toxic to others.
-In three studies on bluegill sunfish, the results were different in each case, ranging from moderate to very high toxicity.
+Methoprene is moderately toxic to some fish and low in toxicity to others.
 Methoprene can accumulate in fish tissues.
-It is moderately toxic to crustaceans such as shrimp, lobsters and crayfish, and very highly toxic to freshwater invertebrates.
+It is slightly toxic to crustaceans such as shrimp and crayfish, and very highly toxic to freshwater invertebrates.

 Methoprene is relatively non-toxic to birds.
 It also appears to be low in toxicity to adult bees, although bee larvae may be more sensitive.